 3 Gallon Fish Tank For Betta

-The Aqueon 3 gallon fish tank is a stylish and modern looking tank which is perfect for beginners who want to try their hand at fishkeeping.
+The Cobalt Aquatics Microvue fish tank is a stylish and modern-looking tank that is perfect for beginners who want to try their hand at fishkeeping.

-It comes complete with soft white LED lights which are concealed, and an internal filter which comes preloaded with a carbon filter.
+It comes complete with soft white LED lights which are concealed, and an internal filter that comes preloaded with a carbon filter.

 - The LED lights are really bright.

 - It has a small footprint, perfect for small spaces.

 - Changing the filter media is really easy.

 - The filter is not very strong, but it’s ideal for a tank this small.

 - You need to add a heater if you want to keep tropical fish.